jhhsu8/image-upload/README.md

-With HTML/CSS and PHP, I created a form that allows users to choose the image file they want to upload.
+Using HTML/CSS and PHP, I created a form that allows users to choose the image file they want to upload.